eskatos/proxilet/README.md

 > Servlet that act as a reverse proxy.

+The project is hosted in maven central.
+[here](http://search.maven.org/#search%7Cga%7C1%7Cproxilet) you'll find a quick copy/paste for the dependency.

 Based on ProxiServlet from Jason Edwards, available under the Apache Licence V2 http://edwardstx.net/wiki/Wiki.jsp?page=HttpProxyServlet